Cedar Point: Modern era

 As the 2016 season came to a close, Cedar Point announced that Mean Streak would close permanently on September 16, 2016, although park officials declined to confirm that it was being torn down.
-The park teased subtle hints over the following year that the roller coaster was in fact being refurbished.
+The park teased subtle hints over the following year that the roller coaster was, in fact, being refurbished.
 In August 2017, Cedar Point officially confirmed that Mean Streak would reemerge as Steel Vengeance in 2018.

 The park was set to celebrate its "150th Anniversary Season" in 2020, introducing a new family boat ride attraction called Snake River Expedition.
 However, both the celebration and the new ride's debut were postponed until 2021 as a result of the COVID-19 pandemic.

-In April 2021, Carrie Boldman became vice president and the first female general manager in Cedar Point history.
-Halloweekends returned in 2021 with an expanded operating calendar, which included Halloween Haunt and Tricks and Treats Fall Fest.
+In April 2021, Carrie Boldman became vice president and the first female general manager in Cedar Point history, after Jason McClure was promoted to a corporate position at Cedar Fair.
+HalloWeekends returned in 2021 with an expanded operating calendar, which included Halloween Haunt and Tricks and Treats Fall Fest.
 Wicked Twister closed permanently on September 6, 2021, to make room for future development.
-An incident at Top Thrill Dragster in August 2021 resulted in a serious injury to a guest waiting in line.
-The Ohio Department of Agriculture conducted an investigation, and the ride never reopened, with Cedar Point announcing its retirement in September 2022.
-The park has teased that a "new and reimagined ride experience" was being created without providing further detail.
+An incident at Top Thrill Dragster in August 2021, which resulted in a serious injury to a guest waiting in line, prompted an investigation by the Ohio Department of Agriculture.
+The park closed the ride the following two seasons and announced in 2023 that it would be modified by Zamperla to feature a second 420 ft tower and two additional launches.
+In 2024, it briefly reopened as Top Thrill 2, before being closed after a few days of operation for the remainder of the season for extensive repairs.
+On July 1, 2024, Cedar Fair merged with Six Flags, and the combined Six Flags Entertainment Corporation took over Cedar Point.
+On September 19, 2024, Cedar Point announced Siren's Curse, the tallest, fastest and longest tilt coaster in North America, to open in 2025.
+At the end of the 2024 season, it was announced that Boldman would be stepping down from her role as vice president and general manager.